mindplay-dk/walkway/README.md

 But most importantly, it has no real value - because the tasks of creating URLs and resolving URLs only really have one thing in common: the name of the route.
+Since you're never going to refer to the route itself by name, for any other purpose besides generating a URL, having to refer to it by name isn't meaningful.
 Typically, everything else about a URL is variable, and you end up having to repeat parameter-names in a way that cannot be verified.

-Contrast the following fictive nonsense:
+Contrast the following fictive syntax:

     $url = $module->create('show_archive', array('year' => '2013', 'month' => '04));